Chandimandir Cantonment: Facilities

 Sectors A and B of Chandimandir are designated as its officers' families quarters.
 Sectors C, D, E, and F are assigned to families of junior commissioned officers and other ranks.
 Many military families stay in Panchkula in rented houses.
-Pine Marg is a residential area for senior officers.sector D has two shopping centers (old and new), one bus stand, one post office, one library, vajra canteen, MI room. raina stadium also located in sector d, manekshaw auditorium also here(sector d).
+Pine Marg is a residential area for senior officers.
+Sector D has two shopping centers, one bus stand, one post office, one library, a Vajra canteen, and an MI room.
+Raina Stadium and Manekshaw Auditorium are also located here.

 Manekshaw Auditorium, named after Field Marshal Manekshaw, and Raina Stadium, named after the former chief of the Indian Army are located on the base.
 The base includes the Western Command Hospital on the Chandigarh Kalka highway.
 It has two Kendriya Vidyalaya's, one Army Public School and one Army School within its limits.

 The Alpha and Officer's Institute, the Command Headquarters, the M.E.S.
 Inspection Bungalow, the Shivalik Retreat guest house, the General Officer Commanding-in-Chief's residence, and the senior officers' residence (Pine Marg) are located on a hill in the western section of the cantonment, overlooking the other sectors.
 A deep gorge is located behind the base to the west.
 To the north of this hill is a golf course and helipad.

 The Khetarpal Officer's Institute (K.O.I.) (formerly the Shivalik Officer's Institute (SOI) is located near the Shakti Dwar main gate to the cantonment, at the south of the camp, opening onto the highway leading to Panchkula sectors 1 and 6.